 - If you give your business waste to anyone other than our own business waste services or take it to one of the Household Waste and Recycling Centres, you must check that they are a registered waste carrier.
-You can check the public register of waste carriers or by calling 08708 506506.
+You can check the public register of waste carriers or call 08708 506506.

-- You must ensure that you complete waste information notes (often called Waste Transfer Notes) relating to all waste the comes from your business.
+- You must ensure that you complete waste information notes (often called Waste Transfer Notes) relating to all waste that comes from your business.
 You must keep these for a period of two years.
 Failure to produce these notes when asked by ourselves or the Environment Agency is an offence, for which you could be fined.

 For more information, see the National Fly-tipping Prevention Group guide for businesses for individuals and the Waste Duty of Care Code of Practice.